Blog Layout

 audiogram

-The speech banana represents how well you hear nearly all of the sounds in human language and visually demonstrates which of those sounds are difficult for you to hear.
+The speech banana represents how well you hear nearly all of the sounds in human verbal language and visually demonstrates which of those sounds are difficult for you to hear.

 audiogram diagram

-An audiogram provides a comprehensive picture of your hearing, which helps your hearing aid practitioner determine the best treatment for you, such as hearing aids.
+An audiogram provides a comprehensive picture of your hearing, which helps your hearing aid practitioner determine the best treatment options for you, such as hearing aids.
 It can also show you how hearing aids might contribute to better hearing.

 Visualize your hearing